artursniegowski/Mastering_Django_through_Projects/04-Restaurant-Management-API-DRF/README.md

 **II.
 Using the current database**<br>
 YOU CAN USE THE CURRENT databse (db.sqlite3),<br>
 then you can skip step 8 for creating content.
 OR you can delete it and create your own / new database.
-After creating the database, make sure you follow step 8 and, in particular, don't forget about adding these two groups mentioned above.<br>
+After creating a new database, make sure you follow step 8 and, in particular, don't forget about adding these two groups mentioned above.<br>

 superuser:<br>
 username: admin<br>